stationfy/Arena-SDK-iOS/README.md

 # Chat

-Arena provides a ready-to-use live group chat activity that doesn't require
-any development effort and it can power many of the common scenarios.
-For more complex use-cases we made available the Kotlin SDK that
-provides the infra-structure necessary to build your own chat experience
-and at the same time leverage the powerful moderation and backoffice
-tools available at the Arena Dashboard.
+Arena provides a ready-to-use live group chat activity that doesn't require any development effort and it can power many of the common scenarios.
+For more complex use-cases we made available the Swift SDK that provides the infra-structure necessary to build your own chat experience and at the same time leverage the powerful moderation and backoffice tools available at the Arena Dashboard.

 #### Step 1: Setup SDK